farlee2121/DevEssentialsBlog/_posts/2021-01-01-Accessors-Services-Not-Servants.md

 ### Volatility Analysis

 I didn't include implementations because this example would get enormous.
 Still there is a substantial difference between the invisible details of these two cases.
 They have a relatively similar number of abstract contracts in each case.
 However, the servant accessor is prone to implementation churn, widespread contract changes, and hard decisions.
-The service accessor with adapters keeps volitile decisions as local as possible, has little implementation churn, and generally has a clear decision path for extension.
+The service accessor with adapters keeps volatile decisions as local as possible, has little implementation churn, and generally has a clear decision path for extension.

 From another view, the servant solutions *diverge* over time, while the service solutions *converge* over time.